Max-dwd/userPage/index.md

 # I wish to ...
 - [x] Take care of myself
 - [x] Retain my freedom stemming from first principle
-- [ ] Surrender to tenets untested by critical thought
+- [ ] Surrender to tenets untested by critical thoughts